 3. Palazzo Vilhena and the National Museum of Natural History

 The Magisterial Palace at Mdina, more commonly known as Palazzo Vilhena because was commissioned by Grand Master Antonio Manoel de Vilhena (1722-1736), served as the seat of the local Government, the Mdina law court and subsequently was turned into a temporary hospital during the cholera outbreak in 1837.
-Nowadays, the palace houses the National Museum of Natural History that boats several important collections related to the fauna, flora and minerals of the country (the fossil collection is impressive).
+Nowadays, the palace houses the National Museum of Natural History that boats several important collections related to the country’s fauna, flora, and minerals (the fossil collection is impressive).

 4. St. Agatha’s Chapel

 The chapel of St. Agatha is of great historical interest dating back to 1410.
-The chapel was damaged during the great earthquake of 1693 but was rebuilt in 1694 to a design of Lorenzo Gafa’, the architect responsible for the Mdina St Paul Cathedral.
+The chapel was damaged during the great earthquake of 1693 but was rebuilt in 1694 to Lorenzo Gafa’s design, the architect responsible for the Mdina St. Paul Cathedral.
 Bishop David Palmieri consecrated it in the presence of Grand Master Adrien de Wignacourt on the 26th June 1696.
 Commemorative medals were buried in the masonry to mark the event.

 5. Palazzo Falson

-It is an ancient Maltese noble palace dates back to 1495 and built by Admiral Falson, open to the public since 2007 after a lengthy restoration.
-The palace boasts many collections belonging to the last owner Captain Olof Frederick Gollcher (1889-1962), artist, philanthropist, as well as a collector of objets d’art and historical items.
+It is an ancient Maltese noble palace that dates back to 1495 and built by Admiral Falson, open to the public since 2007 after a lengthy restoration.
+The palace boasts many collections belonging to the last owner Captain Olof Frederick Gollcher (1889-1962), artist, philanthropist, and collector of objets d’art and historical items.
 The palace often hosts a temporary exhibition as well.
-An audio guide (with the voice that personifies Falson) will lead you through the richly furnished rooms of the Palace explaining information, details, curiosities to be discovered step by step.
+An audio guide (with the voice that personifies Falson) will lead you through the richly furnished rooms of the Palace, explaining information, details, curiosities to be discovered step by step.